rock-core/rock-core.github.io/documentation/autoproj/writing_manifest.md

 Finally comes the list of packages that are defined in this set.

-A better way to browse packages is to look into [the package directory](../../package_directory)

 Picking the packages to build
 -----------------------------
 If you do not wish to build all the packages that are available (you rarely